 Our well-established presence and highly regarded reputation in China has enabled us to gain access to quality landbanks.
-As of December 31, 2011, our landbank stood at 13.0 million sq.m. of total GFA, of which approximately 8.2 million sq.m. of leasable and saleable GFA is attributable to us.
+As at 30 June 2012, our landbank stood at 13.3 million sq.m. of total GFA, of which approximately 8.2 million sq.m. of leasable and saleable GFA is attributable to us.
 Our existing projects are located in the cities of Shanghai, Wuhan, Chongqing, Foshan and Dalian, all of which are cities where we expect demand for quality properties to grow.
-Within each of these cities, our projects are in or near business or education centers.
+Within each of these cities, our projects are in or near business or education centres.
 We expect demand for properties in these areas to be higher than in other locations, including less central locations in each of the respective cities.
 We believe our product mix of each project fits well within its location.

-Strong track record and pricing power
+Strong track record and diversified contracted sales